 The PTA (Parent Teachers Association) might conjure up ideas of lots of meetings, minutes and formal elections, votes and resolutions.
-In fact, the PTA only meets formally once a term and there are just two designated positions which are the Chair (Karen Horwitz) and Treasurer (Cara Wilkins).
+In fact, the PTA only meets formally once a term and there are three designated positions which are the Chair (Nadine Conradi), Treasurer (Mathew Van Lierop) and Secretary (Maya Rosenberg).
 Aside from the Head Teacher and a couple of other staff, all others involved are just regular parents (some of whom are also class reps).

-The PTA Chair and Treasurer take their positions for 2 years at which point two new parents take on the role.
-The roles will be available for new parents to take on in 2013.
+The PTA Chair, Treasurer and Secretary take their positions for 2 years at which point three new parents take on the role.
+The roles will be available for new parents to take on in 2015.

 The purpose of the PTA is, quite simply, to allow parents to become involved with the school, in any way they wish.
 There are no formal requirements and it’s really up to the parents to decide what they want to do.

 PTA activities are very varied, but organising events is always an important part.
-The school’s focus festivals for 2011-2012 are Succot and Purim, and the PTA will run events to tie in with these.
+The school’s focus festivals for 2014-2015 are Succot and Purim, and the PTA will run events to tie in with these.
 The main fundraiser of the year is the Summer Fair, which is always a wonderful day for the whole school community.
-The PTA also organises a Chanukah Fair, education events and a sponsored walk in September.

 In addition, the PTA through the class reps also arranges events for individual classes including Havdallah in pyjamas and Chavura suppers, as well as annual events for each year group such as Purim quizzes and Shavuot parties.